C3RV1/LaytonEditor/README.md

 Rom editor for a professor layton romhack.
 Created by Team Top Hat.
 The instructions on how to use the editor are on the `wiki` page.

-Japanese has not been tested and might not work.
+Japanese is not yet supported.

 Current support is limited to Professor Layton 2.
 Other games have not been tested, but would probably lack many features and give many errors.